 |LOCATION: Redmond||ADOPTION FEE: TBD||Online Adoption Application|

 Fancy and her herdmates were seized by Animal Control after being starved and neglected by their owner.
 Fancy and her friends Glory and Justin, were signed over to SAFE on March 13, 2018.
 They came from the same place as Roscoe and Teddi, who were also taken away from their owner by animal control.
 We believe that Fancy was sired by Bowie, the Haflinger stud who was also seized from the property.
-Fancy has regained her health and good weight, and is looking like an excellent riding horse prospect.
-She’s been saddled at SAFE and has been worked lightly in the roundpen.
-We’ll turn her out for the summer and bring her back to SAFE in the fall to be started under saddle.
+After regaining her health and good weight, Fancy was saddled at SAFE and worked lightly in the roundpen.
+She was turned out for the summer and brought back to SAFE in the fall to be started under saddle.

 Casey had this to say about Fancy and how she did at our recent Joel Conner clinic here at Safe Harbor:

 Fancy and Glory returned from foster recently, and Terry and I worked them in the clinic this weekend.
 They retained the foundation that we had put on them over the summer, and Joel was able to identify some holes that we need to work on before we start them under saddle.
 With Fancy, I will be working on getting her more comfortable with the rope, changing eyes, and getting a more balanced transition between hindquarters and forequarters.
 Fancy is athletic and has a great work ethic.
 I’m really enjoying working with her and learning from her.